Your focus: pick one lens

 The short version

-The first six modules gave you the universal foundation.
+The first six modules gave you the universal food foundation.
 Now you pick one focus so the app can weight its ratings and nudges toward what matters most to you.

 Pick the one that fits your life right now.